Spain's top court allows exhumation of Franco's remains | DW | 24.09.2019

-The Supreme Court ruling would possibly put an end to decades of controversy over the former dictator's burial place.
-Francisco Franco's rule, from 1938 to 1975, was characterized by brutal political repression.
+The Supreme Court ruling could possibly put an end to decades of controversy over the former dictator's burial place.
+Francisco Franco's rule, from 1939 to 1975, was characterized by brutal political repression.

 In a landmark verdict on Tuesday, the Spanish top court said the government is allowed to remove the remains of former fascist dictator Francisco Franco from a state mausoleum, rejecting an appeal against it by his descendants.